Sadiq-code-nest/100DaysofDevOps/README.md

 ## 🗺️ What This Repo Is

-This isn't just a collection of commands — it's a **learning diary**.
+This isn't just a collection of commands. it's a **learning diary**.

 Every day contains:
 - 📜 **`solution.sh`** — step-by-step commented script (the _why_, not just the _what_)